 This study will help the FSA and other relevant stakeholders understand the preferences and information seeking behaviours of those with food allergies and intolerances when eating out or buying foods not pre-packed, for example from a restaurant or a deli.
-It will also explore the impact that the FIR allergen rules will have on the quality of life of food allergic and intolerant consumers before and after the regulation applies.
-This will inform relevant advice, guidance and tools for both consumers and food businesses to ensure safer food choices can be confidently made.

-The main aims of the research are:
+The main aims of the research were:

 - to understand the preferences of food allergic and intolerant consumers on the provision of 14 identified allergenic ingredients when buying and eating foods that are not pre-packed

-The research will be split into 2 parts:
+The research was split into two parts:

 Part A (during 2014)